New York Daily News: Daily News

 Tribune Publishing was acquired by Alden Global Capital in May 2021.
 Upon the close of the deal, the Daily News was transferred to a separate company owned by Alden, Daily News Enterprises.
 In September 2021, editor Robert York left and was replaced on an interim basis by Andrew Julien, who also serves as the editor and publisher of The Hartford Courant.

-The paper was also printed in a Sunday edition called Sunday News.
+Staff continued to leave after Alden's acquisition; in a three-month period in 2022, twelve reporters, representing one-fifth of the newsroom staff, resigned.The paper was also printed in a Sunday edition called Sunday News until 1977.

 Editorial stance and style

-The New York Times journalist Alan Feuer said the Daily News focuses heavily on "deep sourcing and doorstep reporting", providing city-centered "crime reportage and hard-hitting coverage of public issues [...] rather than portraying New York through the partisan divide between liberals and conservatives".
+The New York Times journalist Alan Feuer wrote, in 2015, that the Daily News focuses heavily on "deep sourcing and doorstep reporting", providing city-centered "crime reportage and hard-hitting coverage of public issues ... rather than portraying New York through the partisan divide between liberals and conservatives".
 According to Feuer, the paper is known for "speaking to and for the city's working class" and for "its crusades against municipal misconduct".

-The New York Times has described the Daily Newss editorial stance as "flexibly centrist" with a "high-minded, if populist, legacy".
+The New York Times has described the Daily Newss editorial stance as "flexibly centrist", with a "high-minded, if populist, legacy".
 In contrast to its sister publication, the Chicago Tribune, the Daily News was pro-Roosevelt, endorsing him in 1932, 1936, and 1940.
-It broke from the president, however, in 1941 over foreign policy.
+It broke from the president in 1941 over foreign policy.

 From the 1940s through the 1960s, the Daily News espoused conservative populism.
-By the mid-1970s however, it began shifting its stance, and during the 1990s, it gained a reputation as a moderately liberal alternative to the conservative Post (which until 1980 had been a Democratic bastion).
+By the mid-1970s, it began shifting its stance, and during the 1990s gained a reputation as a moderately liberal alternative to the conservative New York Post, which until 1980 had been a Democratic bastion.
 The newspaper endorsed Republican George W. Bush in the 2004 presidential election, Democrat Barack Obama in 2008, Republican Mitt Romney in 2012, Democrat Hillary Clinton in 2016, and Democrat Joe Biden in 2020.
+The paper did not make a presidential endorsement for the 2024 race.